openwisp/ansible-openwisp2/README.md

   # you can add other roles here
     - openwisp.openwisp2
   vars:
-    # change the openwisp2 shared secret to a value of your liking
-    openwisp2_shared_secret: changemeplease
     # whether to use the stable release (true) or the development version (false)
     openwisp2_stable: true
     # set to false to use development version of netjsonconfig